Reviews, Paradigms & News

 Paradigm 2 for everything is biology and life.

-This is a perfect time for learning for us.
+This is a perfect time for learning for us in biological science.

-We can now actually see and understand what functional programs and codes and interacting processes are for the first time in our existence because we now use them all in our computers and in our other physical productions and interactions, and we now have the ability and the context to understand life processes and life tools in ways that were literally not possible for Darwin and for the subsequent generations of believers in prior classical levels of Darwinian evolutionary theory.
+We can now actually see and understand what the clearly functional programs and codes and interacting processes are for the first time in our existence because we now have various levels of absolutely intentional codes and we use them all in our computers and in our other physical productions and interactions.
+We now have the ability and the context to understand life processes and basic and key life tools in ways that were literally not possible for Darwin and for the subsequent and current generations of academic believers in the prior classical levels of pure Darwinian evolutionary theory who did not have the context of computers to learn from to ground their thinking and beliefs.

-We clearly need a blend of the old beliefs with the new science at this point in time.
+We clearly need a blend of the old evolution beliefs with the new science at this point in time to take full advantage of that tool kit and to understand it more clearly.

 We need the Theory of Evolution to evolve.

 Some parts of the old Theory of Evolution will survive.
-Processes that clearly have situationally evolutionary outcomes clearly happen all the time in the context of that core coding for some areas of life — and we can understand that much more clearly now because we now know and understand that we have coding for potential processes built into DNA and RNA that enable that to happen.
+Processes that clearly have situationally and circumstantially evolutionary outcomes clearly happen all the time in the context of that core coding for some areas of life — and we can understand that entire process much more clearly now because we now know and understand that we have coding for potential processes built into DNA and RNA that enable that to happen and we actually have progressed in our science to the point where we can both read and manipulate those codes.

-We increasingly have come to know and understand that those tools, processes and linked channels of development could not possibly have been constructed through any classically Darwinian combination of purely serendipitous processes that were each triggered entirely by random mutations.
+We are reaching the point now where our academic community is coming to know and understand that those tools, processes and linked channels of development, and of biological interactions could not possibly have been constructed through any classically Darwinian combination of purely serendipitous species modification processes that were each triggered entirely by random mutations and then chosen and selected for survival in each species for each feature only by their relative reproductive fitness and by their own direct and individual propagation level success.

-We now know the particular actual tools use in Evolution so well that the vaccine we just built for the Covid epidemic actually looked directly at the coding instruction kits built into our RNA and the new vaccine instructed our bodies using targeted messenger RNA to build the antibodies and create the defenses that old vaccines would have built by giving people a mild case of the disease and then having the programming built into our RNA, building a response to resist and deal with that infection.
+We now know the particular actual tools that are used in functional Evolution so well that the vaccine we just built for the Covid epidemic actually looked directly at the coding instruction kits already built into our RNA and the new vaccine instructed our bodies to respond using targeted pieces of our own messenger RNA to build the antibodies and to create the defenses that old vaccines would have built by giving people a mild case of the disease and then having the programming built into our RNA, building a response to resist and deal with that infection.

-We humans are the third key paradigm of existence that we need to understand and deal with in enlightened and effective ways.
+We humans are the third key paradigm of existence that we need to understand and deal with in enlightened and effective ways in order to optimize our success and even our individual and collective survival in the context of all four paradigms.

-In the midst of this massive and immense universe on our own tiny and very special Eden like planet and knowing that we are a very long way down the passage of billions of years of linear time from the big bang that it has been taken to build both the physical parts of the universe and life itself in its various forms, we need to have our own paradigms as humans and we need to include our remarkable, capable and unique conscious minds as a key part of that package.
+In the midst of this massive and immense universe, and nested on our own tiny, possibly fragile, and very special Eden-like planet, and knowing that we are a very long way down the passage of the billions of years of linear time from the big bang that our science now believes started this time line and that began the processes that have served both to build both the physical parts of the universe and life itself in its various forms, we need to have our own paradigm as humans and we need to include our remarkable, capable, and very unique conscious minds as a key part of that paradigmatic package.

-We have some clear reasons to feel special.
+We actually have some clear reasons to feel special.

 We have amazingly complex brains.